 The Hazardous Waste Site Worker Certificate is intended to provide workers intending to enter, or are already employed in, a job related to environmental remediation, training in the procedures of handling and removal of hazardous substances including, sampling, asbestos, and lead awareness, OSHA regulation, and skills.

-Courses Credits
+Required Courses Credits

 ENV162 Environmental Sampling 3

-+ ENV212 Site Assessment 3
++ENV212 Site Assessment 3

-++ ENV109 OSHA 40 Hour Training an d
+++ENV109 OSHA 40 Hour Training and

-Emergency Response Procedur e 3
+Emergency Response Procedure 3

-Total credits : 9

-- + This course has a prerequisite. - ++ This course meets the requirements detailed in 29 CRF 1910.120.
+++ This course meets the requirements detailed in 29 CRF 1910.120.